 - Why: Why is it important now for CMOs and other business leaders to understand digital technology?
 How has digital technology changed consumer behavior?

 - What: In what ways will marketing change due to digital technology?
 What can marketers do to maximize marketing’s value to the overall business?

 - How: How can CMOs and business leaders overcome organizational and operational challenges to implement new marketing strategies?

 This first article will provide an overview of the rise of digital technology and the impact it has made on marketing so far.

 What is the aim of Google's innovations in advertising?

 Google's mission is "to organize the world's information and make it universally accessible and useful."
-The company developed its search engine based on this mission as it innovated online advertising by introducing AdWords.
-In fact, AdWords was also born from Google's mission.
-AdWords made ads relevant to a user's interests and became a source of beneficial information for the user.
-Simply put, AdWords increased the value of an ad's information in a transformational way by organizing the information and giving people an intuitive way to access the products, companies, and services they were looking for.
+The company developed its search engine based on this mission as it innovated online advertising by introducing Google Ads.1 In fact, Google Ads was also born from Google's mission.
+Google Ads made ads relevant to a user's interests and became a source of beneficial information for the user.
+Simply put, Google Ads increased the value of an ad's information in a transformational way by organizing the information and giving people an intuitive way to access the products, companies, and services they were looking for.

-Another benefit Google offered through AdWords was access to abundant data and thus, opportunities to measure the ad performance using sophisticated metrics.
-Furthermore, AdWords contributed to the democratization of advertising by creating a system in which ads could be placed for as little as $1.
+Another benefit Google offered through Google Ads was access to abundant data and thus, opportunities to measure the ad performance using sophisticated metrics.
+Furthermore, Google Ads contributed to the democratization of advertising by creating a system in which ads could be placed for as little as $1.
 This allows smaller organizations to run advertising campaigns at scale, which can’t happen with relatively more expensive mass media.